stain/s11.no/content/2023/phd/evaluating-fdo/index.md

 We have chosen to investigate using this framework as it covers the higher levels of the OSI Model [[Stallings 1990]] better with regards to automated machine-to-machine interaction (and thus interoperability), which is a crucial aspect of the FAIR principles.
 In [Table 1](#tbl:fdo-web-interoperability-framework) we use the interoperability framework to compare the current FAIR Digital Object approach against the Web and its Linked Data practices.

-Based on the analysis shown in [Table 1](#tbl:fdo-web-interoperability-framework), we draw the following conclusions:

-The Web has already showed us how one can compose workflows of hetereogeneous Web Services [[Wolstencroft 2013]].
-However, this is mostly done via developer or human interaction [[Lamprecht 2021]].
-Similiarly, FDO does not enable automatic composition because operation semantics are not well defined.
-There is a question as to whether the extensive documentation and broad developer usage that is available for Web APIs could potentially be utilised for FDO.

-A difference between Web technologies and FDO is the stringency of the requirements for both syntax and semantics.
-Whereas the Web allows many different syntactic formats (e.g. from HTML to XML, PDFs), FDO realised with DOIP requires JSON.
-On the semantic front, FDO mandates that every object have a well-defined type and structured form.
-This is clearly not the case on the Web.

-In terms of connectivity and the deployment of applications, the Web has a plethora of software, services, and protocols that are widely deployed.
-These have shown interoperability.
-The Web standards bodies (e.g. IETF and W3C) follow the OpenStand principles [[ 2017]] to embrace openness, transparency, and broad consensus.
-In contrast, FDO has a small number of implementations and corresponding protocols, although with a growing community, as evidenced at the first international FDO conference [[Loo 2022]].
-This is not to say that it is not worth developing further Handle+DOIP implementations in the future, but we note that the current FDO functionality can easily be implemented using Web technologies, even as DOIP-over-HTTP [[CNRI 2023b]].

-It is also a question as to whether a highly constrained protocol revolving around persistent identifiers is in fact necessary.
-For example, DOIs are mostly resolved on the web using HTTP redirects with the common `https://doi.org/` prefix, hiding their Handle nature as an implementation detail [[DOI 2017]].

 <div id="tbl:fdo-web-interoperability-framework">